Since leaving college, Paul has worked in a variety of roles, including: painter and decorator, general handyman, and freelance writer.

 - Leaky pipes.

 1. Dripping Faucets

-The cause of dripping faucets in most cases is an internal washer that has become stiff, torn, worn, or dislodged over time.
+The cause of dripping faucets in many cases is an internal washer that has become stiff, torn, worn, or dislodged over time.
 If this is the problem then it can usually be fixed by someone with basic DIY skills and basic tools.
 The water supply to the dripping faucet is switched off, the faucet is disassembled, the faulty washer is replaced, and then the faucet is reassembled.

 2. Slow Draining Sink

 This problem is typically caused by a blockage that is restricting water flow.
 Your kitchen sink drain may contain things like congealed fat and food remnants.
 In a bathroom sink, the blockage is more likely to be caused by knotted hair and soap.